Withdrawals

 Student Course Withdrawal

-After registration students may withdraw from a course through the last day listed to withdraw on the Academic Calendar.
-Withdrawal from a course may affect financial aid awards, but does not affect a student’s grade point average.
+After registration, students may withdraw from a course through the last day listed to withdraw on the Academic Calendar.
+Withdrawal from a course may affect financial aid awards, but it does not affect a student’s grade point average.

-A student should first talk to the instructor and advisor to see if there is any way to remain in the course.
-If not, the student must (1) complete a Registration Change Form found online at Student Forms, (2) have an advisor sign the form, and (3) submit the form to Student Services.
+A student should first speak with the instructor and an academic advisor to see if there is any way to remain in the course.
+If not, the student must submit the request via email to their academic advisor or to advise@cravencc.edu

 Instructor/Course Withdrawal